opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-rights.rst

 :Requirement Level: mandatory
 :Cardinality: 1..1
 :Description: Rights statement that is relevant for the dcat:accessURL of this distribution.
-:Usage Note: The rights statement is composed of 3 elements that can be merged and summarized as a literal:
+:Usage Notes: The rights statement is composed of 3 elements that can be merged and summarized as a literal:

 .. code-block::
     :caption: Values acceptable for opendata.swiss